PainterQubits/Unitful.jl/README.md

 All of this should integrate easily with the usual mathematical operations and collections that are found in Julia base.

+You will see a lot of warnings when you use this package because I override some methods in Base.
+This is expected and I hope that eventually it will be unnecessary.

 ## Documentation

 Available [here](http://ajkeller34.github.io/Unitful.jl).